manifold-systems/manifold/manifold-deps-parent/manifold-props/README.md

 # Backing fields

-Accessor methods have exclusive access to the private backing field for a property.
+Getter/setter methods have exclusive access to the private backing field for a property.
 If they don't use the backing field, the compiler does not generate one.
-References to a property outside the accessors are compiled as calls to an accessor.
+References to a property outside the getters/setters are compiled as calls to them.
 ```java
   @var String name;
   public void setName(String value) {